briva/briva/README.md

 <h1 align="center">Hi 👋</h1>
-<h3 align="center">I'm Brivael, Co-Founder of Snipets, a platform where Save & Summarize threads, videos and newsletters with AI-generated TLDR</h3>
+<h3 align="center">I'm Brivael, Co-Founder of Argil.ai, a platform where you can fine-tune large model, play with it and connect to your usecase</h3>